vojtechpulec/english-for-designers/02-first-impressions/index.md

 # Featured projects:
 Most of my projects were and are focused on **visual identities and visuals for promotional design,** apart from that i also have slight experience with typesetting and some basics of UI/UX design.
-I'm interested in all kinds of creative projects, not just the visual side, but I also enjoy working on **idea-making and content.**
+I'm interested in all kinds of creative projects, not just from the visual side, but I also enjoy **idea-making and content creation.**

 ## Café & Klub Letka - Rebranding
 **2024 // VISUAL IDENTITY**